andymckay/blog/content/2026-02-23-first-half.md

 [gpx#prefirsthalf]

-Admittedly the elapsed time was over an hour, but that elapsed time was perfect.
+Admittedly the elapsed time was over an hour, but the moving time was perfect.

 Then to make it worse, I went to the [Scotties](https://www.curling.ca/2026scotties/) and Ottawa and getting back to Vancouver the night before.